andrepbmoura/LightBnB/LightBnB_WebApp-master/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+  ## Getting Started

+- Install all dependencies (using the `npm install` command via terminal).
+- Run the Webapp `npm run local` and view the website at `localhost:3000`.
+- The Webapp will be available at `http://localhost:3000/`